 Wednesday 14 June 2017

-Christine Cockburn is our Group Visit Organiser and is a well-seasoned expert in choosing places of interest and organising trips for coach loads of people to them.
+Christine Cockburn is our Group Visit Organiser and is a well-seasoned expert in choosing places of interest and organising coach trips for people to visit them.
 A wonderfully interesting day was enjoyed by all.

 On a glorious sunny day, 32 members and friends set off for what proved to be a most informative and enjoyable day out.

 Our first call was for refreshments at the cafe within The Making Rooms, “a digital creative hub in the heart of Blackburn” situated on Exchange Street.
-This is an exciting place providing free technical support and workshops for the local community.
+This is an exciting place providing free technical support and workshops for the local community, for design and manufacture.
 There are opportunities to design and make, using creative machinery and software.

 After enjoying our drinks we were able to see the various items made in the community workshops.
 It is also a business venture having offices, studios, machines for hire and bespoke workshops.

 There are plans to link The Making Rooms to the Museum via a corridor.

 Blackburn Museum & Art Gallery

 At the Art Gallery we were greeted by a volunteer who showed us some of the highlights of the extensive display.
 It was interesting to note that the Gallery owned many paintings by artists in our own collection, namely Richard Ansdell, Bernard de Hoog, John Linnell, Edwin Hayes, T S Cooper and William Huggins.